 So, they went to Lord Shiva for a solution to this and a plea to save the world.
-Lord Shiva, then drank the entire pot and kept it in his throat as a result of which his throat turned blue in color.
+Lord Shiva, then drank the entire pot and kept it in his throat as a result of which his throat turned blue.
 Post this incident, he was referred to as Neelkanth, the one with a blue throat.

 Maha Shivratri commemorates this highly prominent incident of Hindu mythology and is an occasion for all the devotees to express their gratitude, love, and respect towards Lord Shiva.

-People in North India also celebrate this auspicious day as the wedding anniversary of Lord Shiva and Goddess Parvati.
-Local people also carry out Baraat 'groom's wedding procession' in the evening which is known as 'bhole ki baraat'.
+People in North India celebrate this auspicious day also as the wedding anniversary of Lord Shiva and Goddess Parvati.
+Local people carry out Baraat (groom's wedding procession) in the evening which is known as Bhole ki Baraat.

 According to another popular story, Goddess Parvati asked Lord Shiva, which ritual performed by his devotees pleases him the most?
-To this Lord Shiva replied, the ritual worship that is performed on the 14th day of Phagun month impresses him the most, which we know as Maha Shivaratri.
+To this Lord Shiva replied, the ritual worship that is performed on the 14th day of Phagun month impresses him the most, which we know as Maha Shivaratri now.

-Shivalinga Abhisheka.
-The idols of Shivlinga are honoured with flowers, honey, milk and curd which is in itself a magnificent scenario at all the Shiva temples across the country.
+The Shivlinga is honored with flowers, honey, milk, and curd which is in itself a magnificent view at all the Shiva temples across the country.

-Maha Shivratri Fast.
 People keep fast for the entire day.
-Everyone eats only sweet dishes made of coconut and other items eligible for fasts.
+Everyone eats only sweet dishes made of coconut and other items eligible during fasts.
 The offerings take place the entire day and night and devotees do it selflessly in order to impress their beloved Lord.

-By Rail.
-Varanasi Junction railway station is where you must deboard the train in order to explore the city and witness its festivals.
+Varanasi Junction is where you must deboard in order to explore the city and witness its festivals.
 Trains from all parts of the country arrive here hence you can consider rail journey if looking for a comfortable and budget-friendly travel option.
-The following are some popular trains on which you may reserve seats to reach Varanasi.
+Following are some popular trains on which you may reserve seats to reach Varanasi.